-(1) "On-call" is defined as that time, outside the normal working hours of the employee concerned, when the employee is otherwise considered to be off duty, but has previously been ordered by the Police Chief or his designee to be available to promptly return to work if called.

-(2) An employee on call is required to leave a telephone number where he can be reached or carry a pager (even if that means the employee must remain within a reasonable call-back radius).

-(3) In the event that an employee is required to be on call as defined in paragraph 6.4 (1) above, he shall be paid on the following basis:
+- (1) "On-call" is defined as that time, outside the normal working hours of the employee concerned, when the employee is otherwise considered to be off duty, but has previously been ordered by the Police Chief or his designee to be available to promptly return to work if called. - (2) An employee on call is required to leave a telephone number where he can be reached or carry a pager (even if that means the employee must remain within a reasonable call-back radius). - (3) In the event that an employee is required to be on call as defined in paragraph 6.4 (1) above, he shall be paid on the following basis:

-Day Straight-Time Pay or Compensatory Leave
+Day Amount

 Weekday 1 hour

 Saturday or Sunday 2 hours

 Observed Holiday 2 hours

 (4) On-call status shall not apply to the Crisis Intervention and Special Response teams.
-On-call status shall apply to the TAC team only when TAC team members are officially notified and placed in on-call status by the TAC team leader.
+On-call status shall apply to the TAC Team only when TAC Team members are officially notified and placed in on-call status by the TAC Team leader.